Looking for a criminal defence lawyer in Singapore?

 At Tembusu Law, our criminal lawyers have your best interests at heart and will guide you through the criminal justice process smoothly to secure a good outcome for your case.

-Get free legal advice in 3 steps
+Get free legal advice from top criminal lawyers in 3 steps

 Call or text us via our 24-hr hotline and get a free 30-min consultation.
 We’re always standing by to answer your questions.